National Bureau for Students with Disabilities

-Skill: National Bureau for Students With Disabilities (Used to be called National Bureau for Handicapped Students) is a UK charity promoting opportunities for people with any kind of disability in post-16 education, training and employment across the UK.
+Skill: National Bureau for Students With Disabilities, formerly called the National Bureau for Handicapped Students, is a UK charity promoting opportunities for people with any kind of disability in post-16 education, training and employment across the UK.

 Skill was established in 1974; By Ronald E. Sturt.
 Skill: National Bureau for Students with Disabilities is a company limited by guarantee and a registered charity.

 History

-National Bureau for Students with Disabilities (SKILL) was established by Ronald E. Sturt in 1974.
-A librarian who founded the talking newspaper in Britain.
+National Bureau for Students with Disabilities (SKILL) was established by Ronald E. Sturt in 1974, a librarian who founded the talking newspaper in Britain.
 Since 1974, SKILL has been helping people over 16 with disabilities to lead an independent life.